teju81/ROS2_Essentials/README.md

 1. Create Workspace

+Run the following commands to create your workspace
 - mkdir <ros2_ws>
 - cd <ros2_ws>
 - mkdir src

 2. Create a Package

-- Your package structure will be like
+Your package structure will be like
   - <ros2_ws>/src
       - src 1
       - src 2